 Tyler trying to help clear the smoke out of the house before the alarms went off.

 Luckily, the smoke alarms did not go off thanks to the combined efforts of both the boys, Justin, and me.
 It also meant I needed to clean the oven before it was used again.
-And I was definitely not cooking dinner in there.
+And I definitely did not cook dinner there.
 We went through our options: try it on the stovetop, cook it on the grill, or use someone else’s oven.
 Thankfully, my in-laws live on the next street so Justin drove it over to his parents and used their oven.

 It was quite an adventure.
 I had to do some serious scrubbing of the oven after it cooled.
 But we were still able to eat dinner that night.
 Luckily, it was a delicious meal so (almost) worth the effort that went into it.